 The total quantity of test samples (in Table 8-1) shall be agreed between the customer and supplier.

-For example, 20 coverglasses for each subgroup and 5 for every radiation dose.

 The qualification tests shall be divided into subgroups of tests.

 The samples assigned to a subgroup shall be subjected to the tests in that subgroup in the sequence specified.

+1 For example, 20 coverglasses for each subgroup and 5 for every radiation dose.

+2 The number of samples per subgroup can be increased, but all samples have to follow the complete test sequence.
+The only aim is to allow for possible losses of qualification samples e.g. mishandling while maintaining the minimum required number.

 ECSS-E-ST-20-08_0090584

 A failure in any subgroup shall constitute a failure in the qualification.